FNNDSC/pl-freesurfer_pp/README.rst

 Abstract
 --------

 ``freesurfer_pp.py`` is a *dummy* FreeSurfer plugin / container that is prepopulated with the results of several *a priori* FreeSurfer runs.
-For a given run, this script will copy elements of one of several prior runs to the output directory.
+For a given run, this script will simply copy elements of one of these prior runs to the output directory.

 Synopsis
 --------